WinVector/Examples/rebalance/ROC_shape.md

 constraint that the parameters are reversed then we get a very interesting family of curves we call the archetypal ROC shapes.
-By “parameters reversed” we mean if the negative-example scores are distributed with beta-distribution shape parameters (a,b) (a \>= b \>= 1), then the positive-example scores are distributed with beta-distribution parameters (b,a).
+By “parameters reversed” we mean if the negative-example scores are distributed with beta-distribution shape parameters (a,b), then the positive-example scores are distributed with beta-distribution parameters (b,a).
 That is: the densities are mirrored.
+For convenience will limit ourselves to a \> b \>= 1.

 In this case we have the following strong claim.